A52-JS-BG-Team-3/Project-3---QuizCraft/README.md

 ## Features

 ### Entities
+- **Environment File**: The project includes a .env file, which contains an API key for the Did you know panel.
+The file must contain a const NINJA_API_KEY = {your pai key from https://api-ninjas.com/}

 - **User Authentication**: Handled by Firebase.
 Users have unique usernames, emails, phone numbers, and photos.
 Users can be organizers or students.